gsvamsikrishna/python-kafka-microservices/README.md

 From the system/ laptop/ instance where microservices are planned to run, setup the following

 1. Ports `443` and `9092` need to be open to the public internet for outbound traffic.
-To check, try accessing the following from your web browser:
+To check, try accessing the following from your web browser or using curl in the CLI.
     * portquiz.net:443
     * portquiz.net:9092